 Simple Authentication and Security Layer (SASL) [RFC4422] is a generalized mechanism for identifying and authenticating a user and for optionally negotiating a security layer for subsequent protocol interactions.
-SASL is used by application protocols like IMAP [RFC3501], POP [RFC1939] and XMPP [RFC3920].
+SASL is used by application protocols like IMAP [RFC3501], POP [RFC1939] and XMPP [RFC6120].
 The effect is to make modular authentication, so that newer authentication mechanisms can be added as needed.
 This memo specifies just such a mechanism.

 The Generic Security Service Application Program Interface (GSS-API) [RFC2743] provides a framework for applications to support multiple authentication mechanisms through a unified programming interface.
 This document defines a pure SASL mechanism for SAML, but it conforms to the new bridge between SASL and the GSS-API called GS2 [RFC5801].
 This means that this document defines both a SASL mechanism and a GSS-API mechanism.
-We want to point out that the GSS-API interface is optional for SASL implementers, and the GSS-API considerations can be avoided in environments that uses SASL directly without GSS-API.
+The GSS-API interface is OPTIONAL for SASL implementers, and the GSS-API considerations can be avoided in environments that use SASL directly without GSS-API.